cunnie/writings/i_am_become_forever.md

 understand from start to finish.
 For example, when the subject arrived — by the way, what was his name?"

-"He said his name was «Tyrion», but I suspect that wasn't his real name."
+"He said his name was 'Tyrion', but I suspect that wasn't his real name."

 "I suspect you're right.
 When he arrived, what was the first machine you hooked him up to?"